cryptopatrick/toki_pona/README.md

 # toki_pona
-Utilities for the worlds smallest language.
+Utilities for the world's smallest language.